a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-> ⚠️ This would not be the proper way to solve the problem (actually the Wait Group example would be more appropriate).
-This is meant to demonstrate the usage of a channel.
+> ⚠️ This would not be the proper way to solve the problem (actually the Wait Group example would be the more appropriate way).
+This is just meant to demonstrate the usage of a channel.

 This library will likely prevent you to often need to utilise `channels`.
-It is key, however, to understand this mechanism and it has an important role on implementing synchronisation.
+It is key, however, to understand this mechanism and its important role on implementing synchronisation.

 ### More on channels

 Take the following naive example to compute values in parallel, using a channel to communicate back the result:

 ```go
 package main